 Inpatient residential treatment sees clients residing onsite 24/7, receiving treatment including therapy during the day.
-This form of treatment takes addicts away from the environments in which alcohol abuse has been able to slide into addiction, and removes all distractions without which they are able to focus fully upon their treatment and their recovery journeys.
+This form of treatment takes the rehab’s clients away from the environments in which alcohol abuse has been able to slide into addiction, and removes all distractions without which they are able to focus fully upon their treatment and their recovery journeys.

 In cases where 24/7 treatment is not considered necessary or appropriate, some facilities may offer partial hospitalisation, which is a kind of halfway step between inpatient and outpatient treatment programmes.
-In partial hospitalisation, addicts may attend the facility for much of each day, typically for between five and seven days a week, to participate in treatment and receive some of the other benefits offered by the facility, but can return home or to other accommodation overnight.
+In partial hospitalisation, those who are addicted to alcohol may attend the facility for much of each day, typically for between five and seven days a week, to participate in treatment and receive some of the other benefits offered by the facility, but can return home or to other accommodation overnight.

-Usually, addicts are required to demonstrate constant improvement and to abide by certain conditions including sobriety if they are to continue to be able to receive treatment on a partial hospitalisation basis; failure to observe these conditions may see the client having to return to the facility on an inpatient basis for further treatment.
+Usually, people suffering from addiction are required to demonstrate constant improvement and to abide by certain conditions including sobriety if they are to continue to be able to receive treatment on a partial hospitalisation basis.
+Failure to observe these conditions may see the client having to return to the facility on an inpatient basis for further treatment.

 Call our admissions line 24 hours a day to get help.